melissadonovan/R_meetup_htmlwidgets/README.md

-# R_meetup_htmlwidgets
+# NY Open Statistical Programming Meetup
+## htmlwidgets and flexdashboards

-Presentation and example code for the April 18, 2017 R meetup on htmlwidgets and flexdashboards
+Presentation and example code for the April 18, 2017 meetup on htmlwidgets and flexdashboards